ethersphere/bee-docs/docs/installation/configuration.md

 ##### 2. State Data

-This is information about the local state of your Bee node.
+This is information about the local state of your Bee node and should be backed up.

 ##### 3. Keystore Data